emrizky1/2ndSemester/JS 10/REPORT.md

 ---

-## 2.2 Result -- Accessing and Deleting in Linked List
+## 2.2 Result -- Accessing Element in Single Linked List

 The continuation of the solution is in:
 - `Main.java`